CSI-Carlos-Cobian/CSI-Carlos-Cobian/README.md

 - 🔭 I’m currently working on: Applying to a Master's program
 - 🌱 I’m currently learning: Reviewing Data Structures
 - 💬 Ask me about: Anything!
-- ⚡ Fun fact: I'm now teaching the class that got me into programing!
+- ⚡ Fun fact: I'm now teaching the class that introduced me to programing!